 Or perhaps you prefer to opt for a fresh bouquet of flowers by your desk.
 Additionally, setting up your desk so you can see the outdoors from your chair will also provide you with your nature fix.

 Since smell is the strongest of all your senses, it’s able to greatly influence your brain activity.
 Soft scents can boost your focus and be a source of inspiration.
 They also help relieve the stress caused by long work hours.
-So, choose specific scents to add to your home office space in the form of funky candles such as Mor candles scented with warm, refreshing aromas of the bounties of the earth.
+So, choose specific scents to add to your home office space in the form of candles such as the Bermuda Sands Chesapeake Bay candles scented with a blend of sea salt vanilla and jasmine.

 Alternatively, you can get a classic diffuser.
 Opt for refreshing lemon for concentration, lavender for relaxation, jasmine for a confidence boost, cinnamon for alertness or peppermint for clean thinking.
 Aromatherapy will certainly get you through the day and keep your head in the game.

 Also, invest in some well-insulated doors or even acoustic panels.
-If you don’t want to go that far, getting a pair of noise-canceling headphones will give you enough peace and quiet, and you’ll be able to play your favorite music without being distracted by your house members.
+If you don’t want to go that far, getting a pair of noise-cancelling headphones will give you enough peace and quiet, and you’ll be able to play your favourite music without being distracted by your house members.

 Once you create a home office that has all five of these crucial elements, you’ll instantly notice the rise in your productivity, motivation, and focus.
 Even late night work sessions will be easier and more pleasant.

-This post was written by the lovely Olivia Williams Jones.
-She reached out to me after a successful collaboration last year with her request to contribute another guest post on Lisa Designs Life.
-I am happy to have her back and recently took her advice, I took on my home office!
-I decluttered, organized and then moved my desk so that I face out a window.
-These improvements have indeed caused me to be more productive and happier while working from home.
+This post was written by the lovely Olivia Williams Jones who reached out to me after a successful collaboration last year with a request to contribute another guest post on Lisa Designs Life.
+I am happy to have her back and recently took her advice and took on my home office!
+I decluttered, organized and moved my desk to face out the window.
+These improvements have increased my productivity and happiness while working from home.

-You can click this link to read Olivia’s previous guest post How to Assemble a Soothing Me Zone in Your Home.
-Olivia is psychologist and entrepreneur from Brisbane.
-Mother of two beautiful children and proud owner of two silly boxer dogs.
-She is a passionate writer, a traveler, and conscious consumer, seeking healthy and sustainable products to incorporate into the lives of her family.
+Olivia’s previous post is How to Assemble a Soothing Me Zone in Your Home.
+Olivia is a psychologist and entrepreneur from Brisbane.
+A mother of two beautiful children and proud owner of two silly boxer dogs.
+She is a passionate writer, a traveller, and conscious consumer, seeking healthy and sustainable products to incorporate into the lives of her family.
 Her motto is “Be the change you want to see in the world”.

 Helpful Products For Your Home Office